Can Posture Correctors Help Stop Slouching? Physical Therapists Weigh In

 "Especially in today’s society, we lead very forward-oriented lives," shares Dr. Jacob VanDenMeerendonk, a physical therapist in Southern California.
 "Cell phones, computers, long driving commutes in the car, all contributing to rounded shoulders, forward head postures, flattened or rounded lower backs and hip tightness and tension."

-And poor posture can have effects far beyond your shoulders looking slouched.
+Poor posture can also have effects far beyond your shoulders looking slouched.
 As Dr. Karena Wu, owner of ActiveCare Physical Therapy, explains, "Proper posture is extremely important for your health."

 "Poor posture can cause issues with major health systems like your cardiovascular, respiratory, digestive, psychological and musculoskeletal systems," she continues.

 But I've come to realize that fixing years of poor posture isn't as simple as reminding myself to sit up straight whenever I remember (which is not very often).
 That's why, recently, when I saw different types of posture correctors popping up on my social media pages, I knew I wanted to try them.
-Over the last month, I tried three different posture correctors off and on to see if they could make a difference.
-Plus, I asked the two experts their thoughts on whether they might be effective.
+Over the span of a month, I tried three different posture correctors off and on to see if they could make a difference.
+Plus, I asked the two physical therapists their thoughts on whether they might be effective.

 Do posture correctors work?